Wellbeing Support is available for all students throughout the year.

 Voluntary Mental Health and Wellbeing Self-Assessment Tool

-If you would like to assess your own 'Mental Health and Wellbeing' please click this link - the form is entirely voluntary and anonymous.
+If you would like to assess your own 'Mental Health and Wellbeing' - the form is entirely voluntary and anonymous.

 Staff may also refer students into the Wellbeing service for support.

 It is best that staff discuss this with the student first, and if the student feels unable to access support directly themselves, staff can refer them to the Wellbeing service on the students' behalf, by emailing: